Krishna-1k/Rtl-Waveform-Analyzer/README.md

 - VCD waveform currently dumps to the working directory by default; no straightforward way to change this yet.
 - Capturing the precise "violation window" from logs could be improved, potentially using design details (pipeline depth, etc.).
 - Waveform visualization or GUI integration is not available yet.
-- This is an experimental tool; trying other LLMs or fine-tuned models may provide better analysis results.
+- This is an experimental project; It will be good to try many other LLMs or fine-tuned models to compare analysis results.